shipshapecode/shepherd/index.md

   - Array of HTML strings
   - `HTMLElement` object
   - Function to be executed when the step is built.
 It must return one the three options above.
-- `title`: The steps title.
+- `title`: The step's title.
 It becomes an `h3` at the top of the step.
 - `attachTo`: What element the step should be attached to on the page.
 It can either be a string of the form `"element on"`, or an object with those properties.
 For example: `".some #element left"`, or `{element: '.some #element',
 on: 'left'}`.
 If you use the object syntax, `element` can also be a DOM element.
 If you don't specify an `attachTo` the element will appear in the middle of the screen.